melezhik/sparrow-plugins/quadlet-resource/README.md

 bash "systemctl daemon-reload" if $s<changed>;

-# install container quadlet template
+# create quadlet container template
+# so other containers
+# will base on it
 $s = task-run "container template quadlet", "quadlet-resource", %( :type<container>,
   :description<app server>,